egonw/blog/_posts/2025-02-13-beiltein-journal-has-bioschemas.markdown

 But this announcement is a new step.
 I like how validation of the chemical structures is part of the approach, and I like how they use the [Bioschemas](https://bioschemas.org/) extention of [schema.org](https://schema.org/).
-The last because they use two Bioschemas types/profiles that contributed to on or initiated, respectively: [MolecularEntity](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE) and [ChemicalSubstance](https://bioschemas.org/profiles/ChemicalSubstance/0.4-RELEASE).
+The last because they use two Bioschemas types/profiles that contributed to or initiated, respectively: [MolecularEntity](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE) and [ChemicalSubstance](https://bioschemas.org/profiles/ChemicalSubstance/0.4-RELEASE).

 First stop for me is to check the schema.org annotation with a validation tool, like [Google's Rich Results Test](https://search.google.com/test/rich-results).